ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/intro2R/orig_data_in_R.md

     combine
 </div>

-This document assumes you have the file 'bwa.samtools.stats' in your current working directory, lets test to make sure it is.
+This document assumes you have the file 'bwa_mem_Stats.log' in your current working directory, lets test to make sure it is.

 ```r
 getwd()